Student Loans and Grants

 Interest-free loans are available to students attending accredited, non-profit postsecondary institutions.
 All fields of study, with the exception of the ministry, are eligible.
-Some funds within the Interest-Free Loan Program are earmarked for specific fields of study such as nursing.
+Some funds within the Interest-Free Loan Program are earmarked for specific fields of study such as the Deedee Becker Loan Fund for nursing students.
 Others, called Designated Scholar Loans, are named for specific donors or honorees and include the possibility of personal contact between donors and recipients.
 In 2011, the James C. Bates & Alison Bates Charitable Lead Annuity Trust began providing substantial support to students through the Interest-Free Loan Program.
 In 2012, 600 students received more than $3.1 million in interest-free loans for postsecondary education from The Scholarship Foundation.

 The Emergency Loan Program

 The Emergency Loan Program provides quick response assistance to individuals who have experienced an unexpected setback that could cause them to abandon their plans for higher education.
 The Emergency Loan Program helps meet unforeseen educational expenses that can result from the sudden loss of employment; after death, injury, or illness in a family; or because of unanticipated increases in school costs.
 Interest-free loans awarded through the Emergency Loan Program may be renewed in subsequent years.

 The Bravo Grant Program